mwess/GreedyFHist/docs/source/pairwise.rst

 ``registrations`` contains the transformation from moving to fixed_image space. ``transformed_data`` contains the transformed moving image and additionally transformed data.
 If possible, masks used during preprocessing are also stored.
+GreedyFHist stores transformed image data as
+`ome.tif` files using `pyvips`.

 Full example configuration.